How to Choose the Right Social Media Platform for Your Target Audience

 - What platforms are my competitors using, AND what are they NOT using?

 These are BIG questions you must think about and take into consideration when deciding on the right platform(s) for your business.

-Who Is Your Audience and What Platforms Are They On?
+Who Is Your Audience and What Social Media Platforms Are They On?

 Audience analysis is crucial when deciding the specific social media platforms where you should be active.
 Identify your top 3 target personas and dive into the platforms your social media target audience is using.
+In a Forbes article, it is mentioned that small businesses should spend time really understanding their audience and where they can find them.
 This process will effectively help you identify how to reach your target audience on social media.

 What Are My Goals?

 Your goals could be gaining followers, raising brand awareness, selling products, or informing the public; the list goes on and on.
 Still, you must identify key goals and metrics to find the best platform for you.
 Once your goals are determined, dive deep into the platform that is going to help get you there and invest your social media effort time there.